Sander Cohen

 Sander Cohen is a character in the BioShock video game series.
-He first appears in the first title of the series, developed by 2K Boston, as a celebrated polymath of the underwater city of Rapture who has a deranged and sadistic personality.
-The player-controlled protagonist Jack is forced to help Cohen with the creation of a macabre sculpture, built around pictures of Cohen's former proteges whom he kills and photographs on his behalf, before he grants passage through his domain Fort Frolic for the player character to complete his objectives.
-Sander Cohen makes a further appearance as a major character in Episode One of BioShock Infinite: Burial at Sea, a downloadable content story expansion for BioShock Infinite which sets up the events of BioShock.
+He debuts in the first title of the series, developed by 2K Boston, as a celebrated polymath of the underwater city of Rapture who has a deranged and sadistic personality.
+The protagonist Jack is forced to help Cohen with the creation of a macabre sculpture, built around pictures of Cohen's former proteges whom he kills and photographs on his behalf, before he allows him to leave his domain Fort Frolic.
+Sander Cohen makes another appearance in BioShock Infinite: Burial at Sea, a downloadable content story expansion for BioShock Infinite which sets up the events of BioShock.
 He is voiced by T. Ryder Smith for all appearances.

 Aspects of Sander Cohen's characterization are based on several real-world historical figures.
 The development team for BioShock 2 had considered reintroducing Cohen for the game, but discarded their plans for the character prior to the game's release.
 Cohen is generally well received and considered one of the most memorable characters of the BioShock series.
 Various commentators in video game reviews, retrospective features, and literary publications particularly highlighted Cohen's role in the story of the first BioShock.

 Concept and design

 Sander Cohen is presented as an unhinged Jewish American creative professional.
 Cohen's character traits and name were influenced by American entertainer George M. Cohan, who was a notable playwright, composer, lyricist, actor, singer and dancer.
 However, BioShock creator Ken Levine deliberately wrote Cohen to be an untalented songwriter.
 His physical appearance, specifically his pencil moustache, evokes surrealist artist Salvador Dalí.
 Cohen's pancaked make-up was inspired by a scene with Bette Davis' character Baby Jane Hudson in the film "What Ever Happened to Baby Jane?"

 In BioShock, Sander Cohen controls an area known as Fort Frolic, which serves as the game's seventh level.
 He was given jurisdiction over Fort Frolic by the city's founder, Andrew Ryan, prior to the events of the game.
 It is presented as a neon-lit adult playground, where the protagonist Jack must acquiesce to Cohen's request to take revenge against his former proteges on his behalf.
 The design of the level was led by Jordan Thomas, who later served as the director of BioShock 2.
 Thomas explained in an interview with PC Gamer that the manner in which a semi-abandoned space like Fort Frolic comes to life with power restored asserts, wordlessly, that it is a character unto itself.
-The ambience of Fort Frolic's atrium area is also intended to convey the subtle notion that Cohen's emotionally state is intrinsically linked to the place: for example, when Cohen speaks the lights in the room turn purple, or turn red to mirror his anger if the player performs an offending action such as attacking his artwork.
+The ambience of Fort Frolic's atrium area is also intended to convey the subtle notion that Cohen's emotional state is intrinsically linked to the place: for example, when Cohen speaks the lights in the room turn purple, or turn red to mirror his anger if the player performs an offending action such as attacking his artwork.